 Provided that the queues are set up correctly, the next place to inspect is data_engine. data_engine has two jobs related to this topic.
 One job is to prepare the schema by setting up the entries in S_QOS_DEFINITION and S_QOS_DATA.
 These are created by QOS_DEFINITION messages generated by the probe on startup.

 If you didn't see the entries in the S_QOS_DATA table in the query above then you'll see errors in the data_engine log when you restart the problem probe.
 You'll want the data_engine log at level 3 to catch these.
+However if no errors are found, sometimes, deactivating the data_engine probe and activating it again could make a difference.

 If you have already seen data in the S_QOS_DATA table then QOS_DEFINITION messages are being processed and set up correctly.
 In that case, there may be a problem with the QOS definition that won’t allow it to save the monitored data.
 We sometimes see issues when the definition has been set up with a hasmax value but the probe isn’t sending data with a max value.
 Again, this will be logged in the data_engine log.
 The steps to fix depend on the situation and a support ticket is probably the best way to approach this.